OpenShot/openshot-qt/doc/glossary.rst

 Step:
    The act of moving forward or backward through video one frame at a time.
 Still Frame:
-   A single frame of video repeated, so it appears to have no motion.
+   A single frame of video is repeated, so it appears to have no motion.
 Straight Cut:
    The most common edit, consecutive clips placed one after another in the Timeline window.
 Straight cuts are preferable to transitions when the scenes are similar, and you do not want edits to be noticeable.
 Superimposing: